 2014 – today

-The modern logo of the FSU sports club has evolved significantly from its previous versions, achieving a balance of originality and conciseness while maintaining a connection to its predecessors.
+The modern logo of the FSU sports club has evolved significantly from previous versions, striking a balance between originality and concision while maintaining a connection to its predecessors.
 Introduced in 2014, this version retains the recognizable elements of earlier designs but introduces a distinct individuality and character.

-The emblem features the face of a shouting Native American, symbolizing the spirit of the Seminoles.
+The emblem features the face of a shouting Native American, symbolizing the Seminoles’ spirit.
 This powerful image was modeled after Professor Thomas Wright, the author of two university victory songs, adding a layer of historical significance to the design.
-The depiction of the Native American has become more realistic, with detailed facial features that capture the intensity of the expression.
+The depiction of Native Americans has become more realistic, with detailed facial features that capture the intensity of their expressions.
 The head and other details remain in their traditional places, but the artists have enhanced their clarity.

 Notable updates include the appearance of teeth in the mouth, wrinkles around the eyes, and more uniform battle coloring, which contribute to the logo’s lifelike quality.
 The feather in the hair, which indicates national heritage, has been refined, and the long university name previously inscribed on it has been replaced with a short abbreviation positioned behind the ear.
-Additionally, gray strands were added to the hair on the forehead and temples, enhancing the realism of the image.
+Additionally, gray strands were added to the hair on the forehead and temples, enhancing the image’s realism.